AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-03-07-setting-width-and-height-on-images/index.md

 ```

 {% aside %}
-  Sometimes, you'll see `width` get used instead of `max-width`.
-I don't recommend this because it means that smaller images may end up getting stretched to fill their container, which can make them blurry.
+  Sometimes, you'll see `width: 100%` used instead of `max-width: 100%`.
+I don't recommend this because it can stretch narrower images, making them blurry.
 {% endaside %}

 This allows the image to resize its width responsively as the device width changes.
 But the height is still fixed to whatever value you set via HTML.
 The second step is to give the image a height of `auto`, allowing it to resize its height relative to the current rendered width: